Abdulghani99I/design-kasper-template/README.md

-Kasper Template Design
+# Kasper Template Design

 This is a responsive website template built using only HTML and CSS.
 It features a modern and clean design with a beautiful slider and a user-friendly navigation menu.
 The template is fully responsive, making it compatible with different screen sizes and devices.

 This project is purely front-end and is intended for design purposes only, without any backend functionality.

-You can visit the live demo of the page through this link: https://abdulghani99i.github.io/kasper-template-design
+You can visit the live demo of the page through this link: [Live Demo](https://abdulghani99i.github.io/kasper-template-design/)

 Feel free to explore, use, and modify it as needed!